VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 ### NOTES

-The count is made on overlapping occurrences as a pattern match from each character in expression1.
-This means that the string jjj occurs 3 times in the string jjjjj.
+Quote from older documentation: "The count is made on overlapping occurrences as a pattern match from each character in expression1.
+This means that the string jjj occurs 3 times in the string jjjjj".

+This is no more the case (TAFC R19), see example 2 below.

 See also: [DCOUNT](#DCOUNT)